3D Modeling Process – 10 Main Steps

 3D modeling process is a multi-step process that brings characters, objects, and environments to life.
 From video games to animations, the quality of the final 3D model depends heavily on the care and technical finesse applied across numerous modeling stages.
 The process begins with gathering visual references and ends with the final rendering.
 In this article, we will provide key insights into the craft behind 3D modeling.
-It also outlines the necessary steps modelers take to balance visual quality with practical runtime considerations.
+It also outlines the necessary steps in 3D modeling production to balance visual quality with practical runtime considerations.

 1. Concept and Reference Gathering